 "There will probably be a several-fold increase in the next coming weeks," he said.
 "At least on the surface, this looks to be a bad flu year."

 Forty-eight states and Puerto Rico have reported laboratory-confirmed cases of influenza, according to a CDC surveillance report published Nov.
 30. The United States also reached its "influenza-like illness" baseline during the week of Nov.
-24, which indicates those suspected illnesses are most likely caused by the flu and not other viruses.
+24, which indicates those suspected illnesses most likely were caused by the flu and not other viruses.

-Msot of the confirmed cases nationwide are H3N2, a flu strain "typically associated with more severe seasons," the CDC reported.
+Most of the confirmed cases nationwide are H3N2, a flu strain "typically associated with more severe seasons," the CDC reported.